Peter Morgan: Personal life

 Morgan was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to drama.
+In July 2016, Morgan was presented with an honorary degree in Letters by the University of Leeds, his alma mater.
 In February 2017, he was awarded a British Film Institute Fellowship (BFI).
 In November 2019, Morgan was honoured by the American Film Institute with a tribute to his career at the AFI FEST 2019.

-In July 2016, Morgan was presented with an Honorary Degree in Letters by the University of Leeds, his alma mater.
+In June 2024 he was honoured with the Creator Tribute Award at the 1st Gotham TV Awards.